Chotisüh Sazo

 Chotisüh Sazo (born 15 April 1962) is an Indian politician from Nagaland.
 He is a member of Lok Janshakti Party (Ram Vilas).
 He is a former speaker of Nagaland Legislative Assembly & former minister in the Government of Nagaland.

 Political career

 In 2008 he was elected to the Nagaland Legislative Assembly as an Independent candidate and was appointed Parliamentary secretary for Social Welfare and Women Development.

 In 2013 Sazo was elected as Speaker of Nagaland Legislative Assembly.
 Sazo is also a former Cabinet Minister for PHE Nagaland.

-In 2013 and 2018 Sazo was elected as Naga People's Front candidate in the Chozuba constituency (ST) and won.
+In 2013 and 2018 Sazo was elected as a Naga People's Front candidate in the Chozuba constituency (ST) and won.

-In the 2008 election, as an Independent he won the seat against Thenucho of NPF.
+In the 2008 election, as an Independent he won the seat against Thenucho of the NPF.
 Sazo got 8754 votes.